 Wash, cut and peel parsnips and carrots

-When you have store bought parsnips, be sure to cut off the ends for this reason.
+When you have store-bought parsnips, be sure to cut off the ends for this reason.
 They are always best up to a few weeks after harvest when purchased from a store, but the cut ends still can develop this condition and need to be cut off from the rest.

 Add Seasoning Toppings

 Sprinkle desired toppings by hand, or place coins in a bowl with the seasoning blend of your choice and toss to cover.
+You can get a great list of seasoning blends for veggie chips here.

 *Note, you can add a touch of lemon juice to help seasonings adhere, or even oil.
 However, understand that the addition to even a small amount of oil inhibits storage, so these would need to be snacks that you eat soon, rather than put on your shelves for storage.